-There are 3 parts to this recipe, the yeast dough, the filling and the sweet and creamy glaze.
+There are 3 parts to this recipe, the yeast dough, the cinnamon filling and the sweet and creamy glaze.
+I am combining the ingredients into one list just to give you the highlights of what you will need.

 - Milk: I prefer whole milk.
 The milk should be lukewarm to allow the yeast to bloom.